Ckath/fuf/README.md

 grab the default scripts and move them to local copies, you can also choose symlink xdg-open or other open managers to ~/.config/fuf/open at this point. the fuf preview and open executables/scripts fully handle opening and previewing files, this means you can customize the way this is handled completely within these scripts. also see [the minimal open script I use personally](https://github.com/Ckath/dotfiles-n-stuff/blob/master/.config/fuf/open).

 ## non issues/wontfix
+- it deps X11??? but its a cli file browser?????\
+look detecting cli/non cli programs wasnt as straight forward as expected, just dont think about it and stop using wayland. if you hate things working, compile with `make XHACKS=no`
 - preview showing `no preview configured`\
 you are lacking a program used to generate previews, change it in the script or install them
 - image previews not working\